 Would you really feel happy having your implants completed at this price by that surgery?

-If you have dental insurance, it may well be worth checking your cover, some will be able to contribute to the payment of the work, but few will cover the full cost.
+If the need for an implant comes as a bit of a surprise, but you already have dental insurance,it may well be worth checking your cover, some will be able to contribute to some of the fees, but few will cover the full cost.

-Only agree to paying for what you can reasonably afford.
-In most instances implants are not essential and there may well be more cost effective options, even if temporary, until such time as you can afford to have the work done.
+If you are considering taking out a plan, only agree to pay for what you can reasonably afford.
+In most instances, implants are not essential and there may well be more cost-effective options, even if temporary, until such time as you can afford to have the work done.

 How much are dental implants abroad?

-Much peace of mind comes from having the dentist that installed the implants in your mouth, and being just a short drive away is particularly beneficial.
+Much peace of mind comes from having the dentist that installed the implants in your mouth, being just a short drive away.
 They are within easy reach and easily contactable should anything go wrong.